Gainedge/BetterExplorer/README.md

 ======================================
 **You can also download a test build from our website to test new features.**

 Important: This process includes the installation of either Visual Studio Express 2013 or SharpDevelop.
-Visual Studio Express 2013 takes longer to install, but is 100% guaranteed to work with BetterExplorer.
+It might take a bit of a while!

 Anyway, here's how it's done (in just 3 steps!):